ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/backports.rst

 Handling Backports
 ==================

-All development of Ferrocene happens in the ``main`` branch, but occasionally we have to backport PRs from ``main`` or from upstream ``rust-lang/rust`` into a release branch.
+Most development of Ferrocene happens in the ``main`` branch, but occasionally we have to backport PRs from ``main`` or from upstream ``rust-lang/rust`` into a release branch.
 This usually happens when preparing the documentation for an upcoming release, or when a bug fix also affects a supported release.